-Each completed application will be reviewed by Admissions Officers and personal interviews will be offered to those students deemed most competitive for admission.
+Each completed application will be reviewed by the Admissions Evaluation Committee and personal interviews will be offered to those students deemed most competitive for admission.
 All interviews are conducted at the Lubbock campus.

 On the day of the interview, there is also an opportunity to tour the medical school and talk with students.
-Each applicant, who has been sent an interview invitation, and is applying through the regular MD program, is given two (2), 20-minute interviews; by members of the Interview Committee.
-M.D./M.B.A., M.D./Ph.D FMAT or J.D./M.D. invited applicants are given at least three (3) interviews, two (2) for the medical school, and one (1) to two (2) from the Texas Tech University Rawls College of Business, the TTUHSC Graduate School of Biomedical Sciences (GSBS), the faculty from the FMAT program or the TTU School of Law, respectively.
+Each applicant, who has been sent an interview invitation, and is applying through the regular MD program, is given two (2), 20-minute interviews; by members of the Admissions Interview Committee.
+Applicants who are invited to interview and are applying to a dual degree program or Family Medicine Accelerated Track (FMAT) are given at least three (3) interviews, two (2) for the medical school, and one (1) to two (2) or more, from the partnering program.
 Additional interviews may be scheduled for dual degree applicants.

-After the interviews, the Selection Committee considers the applicant's entire application in a holistic review that includes: letters of evaluation, interviewer comments and scores and any other pertinent information.
+After the interviews, the Admissions Selection Committee considers the applicant's entire application in a holistic review that includes: letters of evaluation, interviewer comments and scores and any other pertinent information.
 Any applicant who is offered an acceptance to medical school must accept or decline the offer in writing or by email.